Don't Add or Subtract

 The minister removes his shirt and proudly displays his perfect posture.
 With pride in his achievement, he holds out his hand, into which is placed a check for one million dollars.

 The minister can barely contain his excitement.
 He quickly ends the meeting and runs back to give the wonderful news to his king.
 "I earned you a million dollars!" exclaims the minister.
 "It was easy.
 I only had to remove my shirt to prove that I wasn't a hunchback."

 "You did what?!" shouts the king.
 "But I told you specifically not to remove your shirt.
 I trusted that you'd follow instructions, and so I bet the other king $10 million dollars that he couldn't get you to remove your shirt!"

-In this week's parsha, the Torah says: "Do not add to or subtract from the mitzvot."
+The Torah says: "Do not add or subtract from the mitzvot."
 (Deut.
 4:2)

 Take the example of driving on Shabbat.
 Nobody disputes that igniting a combustion engine violates the verse in the Torah: "You shall light no fire on Shabbat."
 (Exodus 35:2)

 But, the argument goes, isn't it better to have people driving to the synagogue than staying home?
 Isn't this an appropriate exception to Jewish law?
 Surely God would approve!

 The experience of growing up in a Jewish community is lost.